FilmScotland/docs/doc_posts/_integrations/twitch.md

 SAMMI can connect to your Twitch account, remotely control it and listen to events in your stream.

-#### Link a single Twitch account
+#### Link a Twitch account
 We need to authorize SAMMI to interact with your Twitch account.

 1. In SAMMI click on **Twitch Connections** button.
+2. Click on the "+" icon-    Left click will open this in a browser window, Right click will copy the URL link
+3. Read the warning message and click yes.
-2. Click on **Link Streamer Account** which should open a new browser window and redirect you to Twitch to authorize SAMMI.
+4. This should open a new browser window and redirect you to Twitch to authorize SAMMI.
-3. Press **Authorize** and wait to be redirected again to see `All good, you can go back to SAMMI now` message in your browser.
+5. Press **Authorize** and wait to be redirected again to see `All good, you can go back to SAMMI now` message in your browser.
-4. Back in SAMMI you should now see your Twitch account in the list!
+6. Back in SAMMI you should now see your Twitch account in the list!

    {% include video.html w="75" src="link-twitch.mp4" alt="Linking a Twitch account" %}